Own this new year. Instead of just surviving, this can be your year to thrive! Here’s how to do it.

-As I thought of my one word for 2018, I noticed something about the words in my past: Focus.
+As I thought of my one word for this year, I noticed something about the words in my past: Focus.
 Back to basics.
 Relationships.

 For the past five years, the focus of my years centered on improvement.
 Because of this, each year I devoted much of my time and energy on making my life better.

 While improvement was needed – and a very good thing – I always reached for something better instead of appreciating and cultivating what I already had.
 I looked past any successes and kept pushing myself to change for the better.